 NEARY: You know, I have to say I really had not thought much about the kinds of simple things that could turn deadly before the development of penicillin and the other antibiotics, as you describe in this book.
 How much did you know about it, other than your own personal experience in the stories you heard, before you really started your research on this?

-So they used what was at hand.
+BELFER: So they used what was at hand.
 They had milk bottles.
 They had bedpans; that's what they used.
 And the great challenge of the war was to find a way to mass- produce penicillin because clearly, if you're just harvesting it drop by drop from a milk bottle, you're not going to be able to supply, say, the entire United States military with penicillin.
 But by D-Day, 1944, that's exactly what American industry had done.

-NEARY: Now, at the same time, penicillin was the military's focus, but as your book makes clear, and again, it's fiction, but according to your book, at the same time, there were what you call penicillin's cousins being developed, and these this is what the pharmaceutical companies were really interested in because that's where the profit was.
+NEARY: Now, at the same time, penicillin was the military's focus, but as your book makes clear, and again, it's fiction, but according to your book, at the same time, there were what you call penicillin's cousins being developed, and these - this is what the pharmaceutical companies were really interested in because that's where the profit was.
 Why is that?

-And because the government controlled the production, the government took the patents.
+BELFER: And because the government controlled the production, the government took the patents.
 But there were patents to be made available for the other antibiotics.
 This became what is now a billion-dollar industry.
 It did not exist in 1940.

 NEARY: Now, Claire Shipley, who is the heroine of this novel, is a photographer for Life magazine and this really sort of was very evocative of a certain time in this country's history when a magazine like Life had so much influence on the culture.

-Life magazine gave people advice on what to do in bombing raids.
+BELFER: Life magazine gave people advice on what to do in bombing raids.
 I remember an article about what to do with your pets during bombing raids because pets weren't allowed in the shelters.
 I mean, I thought I knew a lot about World War II, but these kinds of things, I mean, that really brought the war home to me.

-Lauren, thanks so much.
+NEARY: Lauren, thanks so much.
 It was good talking with you.

-Ms. BELFER: Thank you, Lynn, wonderful to talk to you.
+BELFER: Thank you, Lynn, wonderful to talk to you.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.